 Our entire campus, with 22 classrooms, one design workshop, one multipurpose room, a community hall, a library, two science labs and features wireless Internet access.

 Health & Safety

 In relation to the health of the individual child.
 Meeting national standards each year, all schools within Barbados must register with the Ministry of Education & Human Resources; part of the application process involves the school demonstrating that it meets certain health and safety standards.
-Each school must obtain a Health Certificate from the Ministry of Health, which undertakes an inspection as to whether the premises are satisfactory to function as an educational institution; The Codrington School has been awarded such certification for 2017-18.
-Each school must also obtain certification from the Barbados Fire Service, which undertakes an inspection as to whether the premises meet their set criteria regarding fire safety; The Codrington School has been awarded such certification for 2017-18.
+Each school must obtain a Health Certificate from the Ministry of Health, which undertakes an inspection as to whether the premises are satisfactory to function as an educational institution; The Codrington School has been awarded such certification for the current academic year.
+Each school must also obtain certification from the Barbados Fire Service, which undertakes an inspection as to whether the premises meet their set criteria regarding fire safety; The Codrington School has been awarded such certification for the current academic year.
 We also carry out regular fire and emergency drills with our staff and students to ensure that all are aware of and congruent with our procedures.

 In the event of a threatened environmental crisis – such as a hurricane, earthquake or severe flooding – the school’s principal will make a decision as to how to proceed.
 Thereafter, communication will be effected by e-mail protocol for such emergencies.

 If school is closed by the principal, parents/guardians and all employees are advised that under no circumstances is anyone to attempt to reach the campus.
 If the school is closed on account of an environmental crisis, there will be no access to the campus for anyone.
 If for any reason parents/guardians are unsure of the situation, and cannot obtain reliable information, they should err on the side of caution and keep their children at home.
 In addition to the foregoing, an appropriate message will be placed on the school’s website.